ssatguru/BabylonJS-CharacterController/README.md

 cc.walk(true);  // will start walking the Avatar. cc.walk(false); // will stop walking the Avatar.
 ```

+A word about cc.fall().
+The CharacterController doesn't constantly check if the user is "grounded".
+This is to prevent needless computation.
+Once the Avatar is on a ground/floor it assumes the Avatar will continue to stand on that ground/floor until the user uses keys to move the Avatar.
+In some use cases the ground/floor might move away and thus leave the Avatar hanging in mid air.
+In such cases use cc.fall() to force the Avatar to fall to the next gound/floor below.

 #### Enabling/Disabling the KeyBoard controll